RNAdetective/AIDD/README.md

 ##copy and paste the following in the root directory prompt

-Rscript /home/user/AIDD/AIDD/Rscripts/install_packages.R
+Rscript /home/user/Instancesetup/install_packages.R

-##if the script runs into a error where it asks the user for input just exit out and run it again and that should fix the error.
-Once the Rscript is done running.
 ```
 Close the virtualbox and restart again.
 Now you should be able to click on view and click on the last option virtual screen 1.
 A side bar will pop up and you can select the proper screen resolution for your computer.
 You can hold right ctrl and press c to adjust to fill mode then make the window larger.
 This right ctrl + c with toggle between these two views.

-You now have a newly constructed copy of AIDDvirtualbox and you must conitnue from step 5 above Installing
+___

 ## AML with RMD for R-studio

-To run the tutorial open R studio and find the AIDDtutorial.rmd file under /home/user/AIDD/extra/AIDDtutorial.rmd.
+To run the tutorial open R studio and find the AIDDtutorial.rmd file under /home/user/AIDD/AIDDtutorial.rmd.
 Run the chunks from begining to end.
 This tutorial explains each step of the AIDD pipeline and allow for user to change code as necessry.
+The tutorial allows for both understanding of the tools and statistical analysis performed by AIDD and can be used as an educational tool for hands on teaching of bioinformatic analysis of RNA sequencing data.

+___

 ## Running AIDD